dtcooper/crazyarms/docs/index.md

         | -: | :- |
         | Priority: | 4
         | Silence Detection: | Disabled :material-close:
-        | Description: | Audio uploaded into the admin site that plays at random.
+        | Description: | Audio uploaded into the station admin site that plays at random.
 [More information here](admin-guide/autodj.md).
         | Availability: | The autodj is _available_ if the [station configuration `AUTODJ_ENABLED` is set to `True`](admin-guide/configuration/#autodj-configuration), which is the default.
-        | Example: | Steel Guitar Sally uploads the entire Ray Price catalog to the AutoDJ through the admin site so music from that plays except during for the shows with higher priority scheduled on Tuesday, Wednesday and Thursday.
+        | Example: | Steel Guitar Sally uploads the entire Ray Price catalog to the AutoDJ through the station admin site so music from that plays except during for the shows with higher priority scheduled on Tuesday, Wednesday and Thursday.

 === "Failsafe"
     !!! important "Source Details"